How to Get Your Business Found Online: Content, SEO, and Social Media Tips

 Keep it simple

 Writing online is different than writing for print.
 Online readers like to skim.
-To make your content as easily digestible as possible, be sure to break it up into small paragraphs (no more than 3-4 sentences each) and use bullet points or lists whenever possible.
+To make your content as easily digestible as possible, be sure to break it up into small paragraphs (no more than three to four sentences each) and use bullet points or lists whenever possible.
 Don’t be afraid to break the grammar rules Mrs. Snodgrass taught you in the fourth grade.
 It’ll be OK.
 You should write in a conversational tone as if you’re speaking to the reader.

 Include a call-to-action